-Texas Lawmakers Tackle the Issue of Fantasy Sports Contests with New Bill
+Texas Lawmakers Tackle Fantasy Sports Contests With New Bill

 Texas is having quite the week for sports.
 And I’m not just talking about the upcoming Super Bowl in Houston on Sunday.

 Yesterday, on February 1, Texas Rep. Richard Peña Raymond introduced HB 1457, a regulatory bill that seeks to clarify the ambiguous legal status of daily fantasy sports contests in Texas.
 In addition to identifying fantasy sports contests as games of skill (and therefore exempt from gambling regulation), the bill requires contest participants to be at least eighteen years old and includes some common sense consumer protection efforts, ostensibly targeted at preventing insider trading issues like the industry dealt with last year.
 Noticeably absent from the bill?
 Any registration or licensing requirements, as well as any taxes or fees.